janmtl/pypsych/CONTRIBUTING.rst

 Contributing
 ============

+Note: make sure you don't create namespace conflicts when returning channels from data sources.

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.